 Trained as a molecular biologist at The Johns Hopkins University and Harvard Medical School, Winsten served as co-editor of the three-volume Origins of Human Cancer with Nobel laureate James D. Watson and Dean Howard H. Hiatt of the Harvard School of Public Health (1977).
-Winsten’s three-year study, Science and the Media: The Boundaries of Truth, published in 1985, was hailed by the Columbia Journalism Review as a “landmark study on the relationship between science and the press.”
+Winsten’s three-year study, Science and the Media: The Boundaries of Truth, published in 1985, was praised by the Columbia Journalism Review as a “landmark study on the relationship between science and the press.”

-Within four years of the campaign’s launch in late-1988, the Roper Poll found that 52% of Americans under 30 had served as a designated driver or been driven home by one, as had 37% of all Americans; among frequent drinkers, 54% had been driven home by a designated driver.
+CHC is best known for creating the U.S. Designated Driver Campaign to help prevent alcohol-related traffic fatalities and injuries.
+Launched in 1988, the initiative demonstrated how the "designated driver" concept could be imported from Scandinavia and rapidly diffused through American society via mass communication, catalyzing a fundamental shift in social norms related to driving-after-drinking.
+The New York Times reported the campaign’s launch in a front-page story on August 31, 1988.
+The Writers Guild of America, West endorsed the effort, and the campaign received sustained support from the Hollywood creative community.
+Writers depicted the use of designated drivers in fictional story lines of more than 160 prime-time TV episodes over four television seasons.
+With an annual budget of $300,000, the campaign received over $100 million per year in donated airtime Within four years of the campaign’s launch, the Roper Poll found that 52% of Americans under 30 had served as a designated driver or been driven home by one.
+Among frequent drinkers of all ages, 54% had been driven home by a designated driver.
 Reflecting the concept’s new-found prominence, the term “designated driver” appeared in the Random House College Dictionary in 1991.
 Alcohol-related traffic fatalities declined by 25% between 1988-1992, compared to 0% change in the preceding three years; non-alcohol-related traffic fatalities fell by only 5% between 1988-1992.
 The campaign is credited as an important factor, among other factors, in the downward trend.

 A 2002 report from the Henry J. Kaiser Family Foundation stated, “The National Designated Driver Campaign developed by the Harvard School of Public Health’s Center for Health Communication, is widely considered to be the first successful effort to partner with the Hollywood community to promote health messages in prime-time programming.”
 The Chronicle of Philanthropy reported, “Many grant makers say it was the success of the campaign that persuaded them that skillful work with news and entertainment media can bring about social change.”